-If a recipe calls for a 'greased and floured pan', first grease the pan, then sprinkle a couple of spoonfuls of flour into the pan.
+If a recipe calls for a "greased and floured pan," first grease and then sprinkle a couple of spoonfuls of flour into the pan.
 Shake and tilt the pan until the flour sticks to the grease and the entire inside surface of the pan is covered with a light and even layer of flour.
-Remove excess flour by turning the pan over and tapping it on the sink.
+Remove excess flour by turning the pan over and tapping it into the sink or trash.

 Always cool your baked goods on a wire rack.
-These products must be elevated so air can circulate around all sides, otherwise moisture will condense at the bottom of the pan and your cakes, breads, and cookies will be damp and sticky.
-You can cool cookies on a sheet of brown paper, but I still prefer wire racks.
+Baked goods must be elevated so air can circulate around all sides, otherwise moisture will condense at the bottom of the pan and your cakes, breads, and cookies will be damp and sticky.

 Angel food cakes are the exception to the rule.
 These delicate confections are cooled upside down so the fragile egg white and flour protein structure doesn't compact as it cools, but stretches so the cake is high and fluffy.

 Removing cakes and breads from loaf or round pans is one of the trickiest kitchen jobs.
-First of all, make sure to cool the cake as the recipe instructs.
-Then, gently and carefully run a knife around the edges of the pan, between the cake and the pan, to make sure the cake has released from the pan.
+The task will go smoother if you make sure to cool the cake as the recipe instructs.
+Then, gently and carefully run a knife around the edges, between the cake and the pan, to make sure the cake has released from the pan.

-Then gently but quickly shake the pan, moving it only about 1" up and down.
+Gently but quickly shake the pan, moving it only about one inch up and down.
 The cake will begin to bounce and you'll feel it loosen from the pan.
 If it seems that the cake is welded to the pan, you can return the whole thing to the oven for 2-3 minutes.
-This melts some of the shortening at the cake's edges so it will release from the pan.
+This melts some of the shortening at the cake's edges to help it release from the pan.

 Finally, turn the pan over and let the cake ease out of the pan.
 Cool the cake right-side-up on a wire rack.
-If some of the cake or bread sticks to the pan, don't despair!
-It will still taste wonderful.
-And you'll get better and better at these kitchen tasks with practice.
+If some of the cake or bread sticks to the pan, it will still taste wonderful.

 Removing Quick Breads and Yeast Breads